Over 1 day

 - Run cable from the first electrical box in the circuit to your breaker panel location, as laid out in your circuit diagram.
-Do not wire the cable to your breaker panel at this time.
+Do not wire the cable to your breaker panel yet.

 - At each electrical box, wire the cable to the receptacle, switch, fixture or appliance specified in the circuit plan.

-- Remove the screws fastening the breaker panel cover, and pull the cover off the breaker panel.
+- Remove the screws fastening the breaker box cover and pull the cover off.

-- Confirm that power is shut off using a neon voltage tester.
+- Confirm that power is shut off using a voltage tester.
 Hold one probe against the neutral bus bar while touching the other probe to both setscrews on a double-pole breaker.
-Do not touch the two black cables running to the main circuit breaker as they are always energized.
+Do not touch the two black cables running to the main circuit breaker, as they are always energized.